SenseiMojo/SV08/README.md

 ---

 # Builds
+A check in the box indicates this mod has been applied to the indicated unit.

 ## Unit1- FALCONER
 Why FALCONER?
 It is a translation of "sovol".
 Although the origin of SOVOL (as a company name) is not known, the world "sovol" translates to "owl" (Ukrainian/Czech) or "question" (Uzbek) but somewhere it was also mapped to "falconer" (link lost).
 The owl is an obvious choice - especially given Sovol's alignment with Obico and their logo.
 But, "falconer" is more in line with the Voron nomenclature.